LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 4 GSM - targets iOS 4.3 to 7.1.1
     - iPhone 4 CDMA - targets iOS 5.0 to 7.1.1
     - iPhone 4S, 5, 5C, iPad 2 Rev A, iPad 4, iPod touch 5 - targets iOS 5.0 to 9.3.5
+    - iPad 1 - targets iOS 4.3.1 to 5.1
+    - iPod touch 3 - targets iOS 4.3 to 5.1
     - Using powdersn0w requires iOS 7.1.x blobs for your device
         - For iPhone 5 and 5C, both 7.0.x and 7.1.x blobs can be used
         - For iPad 4, only 7.0.x blobs can be used
+        - For iPad 1 and iPod touch 3, 5.1.1 blobs are used instead
 - Restoring to other unsigned versions without blobs is supported on the following devices:
     - iPhone 3GS - targets iOS 3.1.3 to 5.1.1
     - iPod touch 2 - targets iOS 3.1.3 to 4.1